American football field: Goals

-A goal is centered on each end line, consisting of a horizontal crossbar 10 ft above the ground and aligned with the inside edge of the end line, with vertical goal posts (colloquially "uprights") at each end of the crossbar 18 ft 6 in apart and extending at least 35 ft above the crossbar.
+A goal is centered on each end line, consisting of a horizontal crossbar 10 ft above the ground and aligned with the inside edge of the end line, with vertical goal posts (colloquially "uprights") at each end of the crossbar 18 ft 6 in apart and extending at least 35 ft above the crossbar in the NFL.
+College Football range from 20 feet to 35 feet above the crossbar.
 The goals are where field goals (including rare fair catch kicks) and extra points after touchdowns are scored.
 All NFL fields and many collegiate and amateur fields have slingshot-shaped goal structures, with a single gooseneck-shaped support post anchored to the ground out of bounds.
 Other amateur fields, particularly at the high school level, may have H-shaped goal structures with two support posts anchored to the ground directly below the crossbar; on fields used for multiple sports these goals may double as soccer goals at the appropriate regulation width for that sport, along with the goal structure behind it and netting.
 The NFL requires a ribbon to be attached to the top of each goal post to indicate wind direction and speed.
 Goal posts must be yellow in the NFL unless waived due to extraordinary circumstances; collegiate fields may have yellow or white goal posts.
 Amateur fields may also have shorter goal posts or a wider space between the goal posts.
+Since 1974, NFL rules have the goalposts positioned at the end line; prior to that season, they were on the goal line (they have been at the end line collegiately since 1927).